lomorage/openwrt-packages/README.md

 Install dependencies: https://openwrt.org/docs/guide-developer/build-system/install-buildsystem#debianubuntu

-Follow the instruction https://github.com/Entware/Entware/wiki/Compile-packages-from-sources till "Activate a supported platform configuration",  once you have the config, no need to `make menuconfig` in this step, you can then build the cross compile toolchain.
+Follow the instruction https://github.com/Entware/Entware/wiki/Compile-packages-from-sources till "Activate a supported platform configuration",  once you have the config, no need to `make menuconfig` in this step, you can then build the host tools and cross compile toolchain.

 ```
+make -j `nproc` tools/install V=s
-make toolchain/install
+make -j `nproc` toolchain/install V=s
 ```

 ### 2. Build Lomorage dependencies on host